Towards Non-Volatile Spin Orbit Devices: Deposition of Ferroelectric Hafnia on Monolayer Graphene/Co/HM Stacks: Experimental section

 Finally, for some samples, we deposited by in-situ dc sputtering at RT 2 nm thick Ta layer on top of the final structure in order to investigate the HZO layer nucleation on Gr and to protect the underlying Co from oxidation.

-\subsubsection{Atomic Layer Deposition of \HZO/\AlOx}
+\subsection{Atomic Layer Deposition of \HZO/\AlOx}

 Films were deposited in an Oxford OpAL ALD system.
 First, where applicable, \AlOx{} as a nucleation layer was deposited at 150\degree C with TMA as the precursor and H$_2$O as the oxidant.
 Next, the temperature was ramped up to 250\degree C, for deposition of the HZO and subsequent \AlOx{}, with HyALD/ZyALD/TMA as the Hf, Zr and Al precursors, respectively.
 For HZO films, the oxidant used was a remote O$_2$ plasma, at a power of 300 W and with the source located $\sim$30 cm from the substrate; for \AlOx, H$_2$O was employed as the oxidant.
 The HZO films were deposited at a layer ratio of 1:1 with an approximate growth rate of 1 \AA/cycle.
 HyALD and ZyALD pulse times were 2s, increased to 3s during the first nucleation experiment.
-The HZO thickness was varied by changing the number of cycles, while the \AlOx{} capping layer for crystallization was kept constant at a nominal thickness of 2 nm. \\
+The HZO thickness was varied by changing the number of cycles, while the \AlOx{} capping layer for crystallization was kept constant at a nominal thickness of 2 nm.
+For the TaOx thickness series, instead of \AlOx{}, a 10\,nm TiN top electrode was sputtered under high vacuum. \\

 Samples were annealed for 5 s at 600\degree C in an AST SHS-2800 RTP under N$_2$ atmosphere for crystallization of the HZO.